civicrm/civicrm-user-guide/docs/membership/finding-and-viewing-memberships.md

 ## Sending email to members

-After searching your records, you may want to send an email to selected contacts and include data field tokens to personalize the email message.
+After searching your records, you may want to send an email to selected contacts and include data field [tokens](/common-workflows/tokens-and-mail-merge.md) to personalize the email message.
-To learn more about emailing and tokens in CiviCRM, see the section called "Email".

 To send email to members: